ANUcybernetics/imaginative-restoration/README.md

-Storytellers is the result of an exploratory collaboration between the [National Institute of Dramatic Arts](https://www.nida.edu.au) (NIDA), the [National Film and Sound Archive of Australia](https://www.nfsa.gov.au/) (NFSA) and the [School of Cybernetics](https://cybernetics.anu.edu.au) from the Australian National University (ANU).
+Storytellers is the result of an exploratory collaboration between the [National Institute of Dramatic Arts](https://www.nida.edu.au) (NIDA), the [National Film and Sound Archive of Australia](https://www.nfsa.gov.au/) (NFSA) and the [School of Cybernetics](https://cybernetics.anu.edu.au) at the Australian National University (ANU).
 It emerged from a workshop held in Canberra during July 2024 where experts in dramatic writing, props and effects, curation, and digital technologies came together to explore the future of